kevin0120/mix/plugins/inputs/passenger/README.md

 # Note

-You have to ensure that you can run the `passenger-status` command under telegraf user.
+You have to ensure that you can run the `passenger-status` command under rush user.
 Depend on how you install and configure passenger, this maybe an issue for you.
 If you are using passenger standlone, or compile yourself, it is straight forward.
 However, if you are using gem and `rvm`, it maybe harder to get this right.